Article · Mar 27, 2026

 $$;

-set search_path = '' closes the search-path injection vulnerability that SECURITY DEFINER opens.
-Every table reference inside the function is fully qualified (audit.activity_log), so the empty search path is safe.
+set search_path = '' is mandatory alongside security definer.
+Every table reference inside the function is fully qualified, so the empty search path is safe.

 The to_jsonb(new) - 'encrypted_password' syntax uses the - operator on JSONB to strip a key.
-Strip any column that should not appear in the audit (password hashes, reset tokens, anything you would not want in a database export sitting on someone’s laptop).
+Strip any column you would not want in a database export: password hashes, reset tokens, anything that could turn the audit log into a credential store.

 The auth.uid() call is the Supabase pattern for “get the current user.”
-If you are not on Supabase, replace it with whatever your stack exposes (e.g. a session variable set at the start of each request via set_config).
-The exception when others block handles the case where the change happens outside any user session (a migration, a scheduled job, a manual fix from psql) by setting changed_by to NULL.
+If you are not on Supabase, replace it with whatever your stack exposes, for example a session variable set at the start of each request via set_config.
+The exception when others block handles changes that happen outside any user session (a migration, a scheduled job, a manual fix from psql) by setting changed_by to NULL.

 return coalesce(new, old) returns new on UPDATE and old on DELETE, satisfying Postgres’s trigger contract without branching.

-One trigger per table you want to audit.
-Each one points at the same function:
+One trigger per table you want to audit, each pointing at the same function:

 create trigger time_entries_audit